CodeSemDataset/CodeSem/scripts/README.md

 # Scripts

-The code in this directory used to generate the input of the model.
+The code in this directory is used to generate the input for models.

-## AST2Graph
-Convert source code to PDG representation which used in ggnn and sandwiches.